peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

     public final class ProtocolStrings extends Object

-Contains methods for preparing protocol strings (such as user identifiers) for comparison and validity checking.
+Contains methods for preparing user-facing protocol strings (such as user identifiers) for comparison and validity checking.
+Such strings can be _internationalized_, that is, contain characters beyond the Basic Latin block (U + 0000 to U + 007F) of the Unicode Standard.
 See RFC 8264.
+ (Currently there are three profiles for internationalized strings: one each for strings serving as user identifiers, arbitrary single-line strings [such as passwords], or display names.
+Other user-facing internationalized strings not expressly handled by this class include file and directory names, domain names, profile data voluntarily entered by users, and the text of article, post, and message bodies.).

 ## Methods